Houston Dog Bite Lawyer

 • The defendant’s breach of their duty of care directly and proximately led to the dog bite/attack.

-• The plaintiff suffered injuries for which they deserve financial recovery.
+• The plaintiff suffered injuries for which they are entitled to financial recovery.

 In a negligence claim, an injured dog bite victim does not need to prove that the dog owner knew about prior attacks or acts of aggression by their dog.
 Instead, the owner’s negligent handling of their animal may result in liability for injuries inflicted by their dog.